Updated July 19th 2023

-When pairing Cabernet Sauvignon with food you need to take into consideration the following characteristics of the wine:
+When pairing Cabernet Sauvignon with food, you need to take into consideration the following characteristics of the wine:

 A glass of Cabernet Sauvignon is best served at a temperature of 17-19°C (63-66°F).

-Especially Cabernet Sauvignon from the new world, including California, Australia and Chile, tend to work very well with heavy meat dishes.
+Especially Cabernet Sauvignon from the new world, including California, Australia and Chile, tends to work very well with heavy meat dishes.
 The powerful and rich style of the wines from these regions is perfect to balance the richness in the meaty dishes.

-Cabernet Sauvignon together with fish or seafood is probably not a very good idea.
-Although it is possible to drink red wine with fish, we suggest that you stay away from oaky and tannic red wines like Cabernet Sauvignon when you are choosing a wine for your fish dish.
-If you want a red wine, choose lighter wines like Pinot Noir, Gamay or Merlot.
+Fish or seafood are not the best choice when pairing food with Cabernet Sauvignon.
+Although it is possible to drink red wine with fish, we suggest to stay away from oaky and tannic red wines like Cabernet Sauvignon.
+If you want red wine to this type of food, choose lighter wines like Pinot Noir, Gamay or Merlot.

 Tips!
 Cabernet Sauvignon pairs well with seasonings like garlic, rosemary and mint.

 Unfortunately, Cabernet Sauvignon and desserts are not a great match.
-The wine is too tannic, rich and dry to pair with sweet desserts.
+The wine is too tannic, rich, and dry, to pair with sweet desserts.
 If you want to have a red wine with your sweet dessert, we suggest you read our guide about Wine and Dessert Pairings.

 Enjoy your food and wine!